|Nutrition Facts (per serving)|

 Slice the pressed tofu block into 4 pieces of about 1-inch thickness each.

 Place soy sauce in a shallow dish and add the tofu.
-Marinate for at least 30 minutes, turning once or twice to marinate evenly.
+Marinate, covered and refrigerated for at least 30 minutes, turning once or twice to marinate evenly.

 Make the Blackening Seasoning

 Gather the blackening seasoning ingredients.

 In a small bowl, combine the paprika, pepper, garlic powder, onion powder, cayenne pepper, oregano, and thyme.
 Mix well.

 Prepare a medium (350 F to 375 F) gas or charcoal grill fire.
 Oil the grill grates to create a nonstick surface.
 Remove the tofu from the soy marinade and dip each piece into the blackened seasoning spice mixture, making sure the tofu is generously coated on both sides.

 Grill the tofu until it has blackened on both sides, about 8 to 10 minutes total.